OnSite Employer Testing logo — on-site and mobile employer drug and alcohol testing services

 PEth (phosphatidylethanol) is a direct metabolite of ethanol that can be measured in blood (serum or whole blood, depending on lab).
 It is used in some monitoring, treatment, aviation, and legal-adjacent programs to support a picture of alcohol exposure over a longer window than a breath snapshot.

 Employers encounter PEth most often when a professional board, monitoring agreement, return-to-work plan, or specialized occupational health protocol—not everyday DOT post-accident alcohol rules—calls for it.
-We help coordinate qualified specimen collection and custody; medical and compliance interpretation stays with your clinicians, MRO, and counsel.
+We coordinate qualified specimen collection and custody; medical and compliance interpretation stays with your clinicians, MRO, and counsel.
 It is not a stand-in for Breath alcohol testing when Part 40 or your policy requires evidential breath testing.

 PEth requires a blood draw routed to a qualified lab on your order; we focus on correct collection supplies, identity verification, sealed labels, and custody handoff to your courier path.